Sten: Don't take it personally, elf. I have a disdainful attitude towards everyone.

 Higgins: You see, the great secret, Eliza, is not a question of good manners or bad manners, or any particular sort of manners, but having the same manner for all human souls.
 The question is not whether I treat you rudely, but whether you've ever heard me treat anyone better.

-Sergeant Hartman from Full Metal Jacket at least claims to be this.
-If you aren't a Marine, you are nothing.
-If you are a Marine, you are a god.
-He makes horrible comments to everybody but he does this to bait his recruits, not out of genuine bigotry.
-This might be something of a subversion though, since his berating of Joker for not "loving the virgin Mary", on the other hand, smacks of a Catholic bias that goes beyond hating everyone equally, and he expresses genuine contempt for communists (which might be well justified considering the time period) and "heathens".
+- Sergeant Hartman from Full Metal Jacket at least claims to be this.
+If you are in training, you are nothing, "not even human fucking beings".
+If you are a Marine, you might as well be a god.
+He makes horrible comments to everybody but he does this to bait his recruits to learn, not out of genuine bigotry.
+This might be something of a subversion though, since his berating of Joker for not "loving the virgin Mary", on the other hand, smacks of a Catholic bias that goes beyond disregarding every recruit equally, and he expresses genuine contempt for communists (remember, Cold War) and "heathens".
 Oddly enough, he does respect Joker for having the balls to say it to his face and not back down in the face of a possible beating a few seconds after.note

 Gunnery Sgt.
 Hartman: There is no racial bigotry here!
 I do not look down on niggers, kikes, wops or greasers!
 Here you are ALL equally worthless!